JROTC does it all at Wylie football games | Team Behind the Team presented by Jack In The Box (VIDEO)

 Team Behind the Team presented by Jack In The Box

-[SOUND EFFECT] - All right.
-It's Friday night, and you know what that means.
+- All right, it's Friday night, and you know what that means.
 It's game day.
-I'm here at Wiley Stadium.
+I'm here at Wylie stadium.
 Have you ever wondered who's in charge of these things?
-Well, I'm here to find out.
-So let's go see.
+Well, I'm here to find out, so let's go see.

-- Oh, yeah.
-This will like go like really far up before we actually bring it up.
+- Oh, yeah, this will go like really far up before we actually bring it up.

 - Oh my gosh.
-[GRUNT] I'm not really helping, but I think I'm trying.
+I'm not really helping, but I think I'm trying.

 [CHEERING]

-- All right.
-Team ran out on the field.
+All right, team ran on the field.
 Now we got to break this thing down.
-So the Pirate's going to sleep, and so are we.

 - Well, yeah.

 - That was good.
-I am really impressed with what you guys do.
+I'm really impressed with what you guys do.

 Help | Press | Advertise With Us | Jobs | RSS | Site Map